airqo-platform/AirQo-api/src/data-mgt/python/batch-jobs/Readme.md

     python main.py
 ```
 You should see a message that confirms that the measurements have been delivered to a topic on the pipeline.
-## Verification
+## Verify Measurements
-To verify that the data exists on the topic, use any of the following.
-The `BOOTSTRAP_SERVERS` and `TOPIC` can be obtained for the `.env` file
+To verify whether the measuemrents exist on the topic and are ready for transformation, use any of the following.
+The `BOOTSTRAP_SERVERS` and `TOPIC` can be obtained for the `.env` file, depending on the `tenant`.
 ### Using kafkacat
 ```bash
 kafkacat -P -b BOOTSTRAP_SERVERS -t TOPIC